-Parents/Guardians, Governors and Community Partnership
+8 Parents/Carers, Governors and Community Partnership

-- 8.1 All parents/guardians are encouraged to participate at all levels in the full life of the school. - 8.2 Information and meetings for parents are made accessible for all. - 8.3 We ensure that governor support and recruitment is appropriate for all ethnic groups. - 8.4 We strive to work closely with all community organisations.
+- 8.1 All parents/carers are encouraged to participate at all levels in the full life of the school. - 8.2 Information and meetings for parents are made accessible for all. - 8.3 We ensure that governor support and recruitment is appropriate for all ethnic groups. - 8.4 We strive to work closely with all community organisations.

-The purpose of this procedure is to ensure that all staff are aware of the need for the curriculum to reflect cultural diversity and of the need to prepare pupils for life in a pluralist society.
+The purpose of this procedure is to ensure that all staff are aware of the need for the curriculum to reflect cultural diversity and of the need to prepare students for life in a pluralist society.